nightsense/nightshell/README.md

 git clone https://github.com/nightsense/nightshell ~/.nightshell
 ```

-> Or [download this repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzip the contents of directory `nightshell-master` to directory `~/.nightshell`.

 When updates are made to this repository, **upgrade nightshell** by navigating to `~/.nightshell` and running `git pull`.

 With nightshell installed, you can **list available themes** by running `ls ~/.nightshell | grep -v README`.